Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Good morning, everyone.
 Baidu delivered another solid quarter in Q4 with Baidu core revenue reaching RMB23.1 billion, that’s $3.5 billion, which is up 6% year-over-year and up 8% quarter-on-quarter.
 The latter was much higher than our historical flattish or low single-digit growth from Q3 to Q4.
 In addition to the improvement of macroeconomic conditions in China, we are benefiting from the digitalization of industrial Internet.

-Baidu core non-advertising revenue in the fourth quarter grew 52% year-over-year to an annualized run rate for $2.6 billion, driven by the convergence of AI solution, cloud services and consumer Internet.
+Baidu core non-advertising revenue in the fourth quarter grew 52% year-over-year to an annualized run rate of $2.6 billion, driven by the convergence of AI solutions, cloud services and consumer Internet.
 Such convergence is expected to accelerate into the next decade and Baidu stands to benefit from it.

 Let me elaborate on the trends that we are seeing, starting from smart transportation.
-China aims to reach its global competitiveness in the transport sector through aggressive infrastructure building.
-The Chinese government is promoting a multi-year plan to install smart transportation network in cities with sensors and cameras on public roads, connecting vehicles [Indecipherable] to foster safer driving, improved throughput and reduced carbon emission.
-Such government initiative encourages municipal governments to shift their budget towards a more software-defined transportation methodology.
+China aims to raise its global competitiveness in the transport sector through aggressive infrastructure building.
+The Chinese government is promoting a multi-year plan to install smart transportation network in cities with sensors and cameras on public roads, connecting vehicles with road side units to foster safer driving, improved throughput and reduced carbon emission.
+Such government initiative encourages municipal governments to shift their budget towards a more software-defined transportation network.
 Apollo’s strong brand in intelligent driving and our holistic approach to smart transportation makes us well suited to capture the opportunity in smart transportation infrastructure development.

-For example, Baidu signed a strategic partnership with Guangzhou in Southern China to deploy the world’s first multi-modal autonomous driving mobility as a service or MaaS platform.
-Utilizing Apollo robotaxi and robobus, Guangzhou will begin this month to allow commuters in the Huangpu district to call-up public transport services on demand in lieu of taxies, ride hailing and other traditional gasoline powered public transport services.
+For example, Baidu signed a strategic partnership with Guangzhou in Southern China to deploy the world’s first multi-modal autonomous driving Mobility as a Service or MaaS platform.
+Utilizing Apollo robotaxi and robobus fleets, Guangzhou begins this month to allow commuters in the Huangpu district to call-up public transport services on demand in lieu of taxis, ride hailing and other traditional gasoline powered public transport services.
 The Guangzhou smart transportation project takes advantage of Baidu’s leading autonomous driving technologies and Baidu Cloud’s strong technology infrastructure as well as leveraging the reach of Baidu App and Baidu Maps, to enable locals easy access to Apollo MaaS.

-For enterprise cloud, we are seeing our customers subscribing to Baidu Cloud due to our strong Internet foundation.
+For enterprise cloud, we are seeing ad customers subscribing to Baidu Cloud due to our strong Internet foundation.
 For example, a major e-commerce company and existing ad customer began using our cloud services a year ago.
-And in the past year, the ad customer saw its business grow to massive [Technical Issues] when the customer realized that Baidu AI Cloud was able to support [Indecipherable] with over 100 million daily users and enabled them to expand rapidly, the App customer increased its purchase of Baidu Cloud services by 82 fold from a year ago.
-Over-time, we believe Baidu AI Cloud stands to benefit from our existing advertiser base of hundreds of thousands of enterprises as well provide a neutrality status in the face of enterprise customers adopting multi-cloud provider strategies.
+And in the past year, the ad customer saw its business grow to massive scale.
+When the customer realized that Baidu AI Cloud was able to support businesses with over 100 million daily users and enabled them to expand rapidly, the App customer increased its purchase of Baidu Cloud services by 82 fold from a year ago.
+Over-time, we believe Baidu AI Cloud stands to benefit from our existing advertiser base of hundreds of thousands of enterprises as well as our provider neutrality status in the face of enterprise customers adopting multi-cloud provider strategies.

 Turning to Q4 operating highlights.
 Let me start with AI Cloud.
 Baidu Cloud continues to be number one in China’s AI public cloud market, per IDC’s latest report, marking the third time that Baidu has topped the list.
-Baidu AI Cloud offers a [Indecipherable] of cloud services and solutions and it’s differentiated in the market with our use of AI to our cloud solutions and improve our customer operational efficiency and service levels.
+Baidu AI Cloud offers a full suite of cloud services and solutions and is differentiated in the market with our use of AI to power cloud solutions and improve our customer’s operational efficiency and service levels.
 Our AI solutions are demonstrating scalability and replicability across multiple industry sectors.
 For example, our AI call center solution, which uses Baidu Brain to handle customer calls with conversational AI is drawing repeat purchases.
 Our first key customer, a major telecom operator has followed up with two more purchases of our AI call center and installed them in their customer service centers nationwide.

 The implementation of V2X smart road infrastructure equips 102 intersections and the streets in the Knowledge City district of Guangzhou with cameras and sensors, enabling better traffic management.
 Commercial vehicles entering the vicinity are installing DuerOS powered rearview mirror to enable traffic violation enforcement, even if the license plate of a violating vehicle is covered by mud.
-The Guangdong project uses Apollo ACE Transportation Engine, which in essence is a transportation cloud solution.
-Its concept is traffic information from Apollo MaaS and V2X, DuerOS connected vehicles and Baidu Maps.
-It provides traffic agencies better information to improve traffic management and transportation services and enable Apollo and other compatible vehicles, better understanding of surrounding traffic conditions.
+The Guangzhou project uses Apollo ACE transportation engine, which in essence is a transportation cloud solution.
+Its processes traffic information from Apollo MaaS and V2X, DuerOS connected vehicles and Baidu Maps.
+It provides traffic agencies better information to improve traffic management and transportation services and it enables Apollo and other compatible vehicles, better understanding of surrounding traffic conditions.

-Similarly, we recently signed a second contract with the City of [Indecipherable] to expand coverage of Apollo Smart Transportation in their city.
-Our strategic partnerships with Beijing, Guangzhou, Shanghai, and Chongqing to name a few to provide Smart Transportation is becoming an important milestone in the development of modern cities, serving as a means for public sector to use AI to improve metropolitan traffic, public transportation and air quality.
+Similarly, we recently signed a second contract with the City of Baoding to expand coverage of Apollo smart transportation in their city.
+Our strategic partnerships with Beijing, Guangzhou, Shanghai, and Chongqing to name a few to provide smart transportation is becoming an important milestone in the development of modern cities, serving as a means for public sector to use AI to improve metropolitan traffic, public transportation and air quality.

 Turning to intelligent driving.
-We continue to invest aggressively the self-driving technology for passenger vehicles and robotaxi fleet management.
+We continue to invest aggressively in self-driving technology for passenger vehicles and robotaxi fleet management.
 Apollo was once again ranked number one in China for autonomous driving according to the 2020 Beijing Autonomous Vehicles Road Test Report.
-The report is highly respected in the industry as Beijing traffic authorities closely monitors autonomous riding test miles.
+The report is highly respected in the industry as Beijing Traffic Authority closely monitors autonomous driving test miles.
 Apollo accumulated test miles reached 4.3 million in December.
-Apollo has been granted China’s first driverless testing permit and it’s the only Chinese company to be granted driverless testing permit from both California and China.
+Apollo has been granted China’s first driverless testing permit and is the only Chinese company to be granted driverless testing permit from both California and China.

 In terms of our autonomous driving operational experience, Apollo robotaxi and robobus fleets have provided over 210,000 rides to the public, as of December 2020.
-We are proud that DuerOS for Auto, our operating system powering auto infotainment has been installed in over 1 million new vehicles just last year, pointing to two market trends; one, mobile home and in vehicle Internet are converging.
-Baidu’s Internet platform designed to draw synergy across usage platform enables DuerOS for Auto to leverage the large developer community for Baidu Smart Mini Program, to populate skills store.
-And at the same time, consumers benefit from the consistency and familiarity of DuerOS skill to develop from mobile and home environment.
-Two, new car buyers are turning to best-in-class self-driving capability, so that they can do more and enjoy their ride in cars.
-The route towards building new vehicles with better self driving capabilities through AI creates a big opportunity for Baidu.
+We are proud that DuerOS for Auto, our operating system powering auto infotainment has been installed in over 1 million new vehicles just last year, pointing to two market trends; one, mobile, home and in-vehicle Internet are converging.
+Baidu’s Internet platform, designed to draw synergy across usage platform enables DuerOS for Auto to leverage the large developer community for Baidu Smart Mini Program, to populate its skills store.
+And at the same time, consumers benefit from the consistency and familiarity of DuerOS skills developed from mobile and home environment.
+Two, new car buyers are turning to best-in-class self-driving capabilities, so that they can do more and enjoy their ride in cars.
+The race towards building new vehicles with better self-driving capabilities through AI creates a big opportunity for Baidu.

-Last month, WM Motor, a leading Chinese EV maker announced the mass production of their new W6 SUV due to release in the first half of this year with Apollo’s automated valet parking, or AVP, a Level 4 service option.
+Last month, WM Motor, a leading Chinese EV maker announced the mass production of their new W6 SUV due to release in the first half of this year with Apollo Automated Valet Parking, or AVP, a Level 4 service option.
 We are excited to announce that we will be taking orders of Apollo autonomous navigation pilot, or ANP, which is based on Apollo’s leading autonomous driving technology.
-This comes timely at MIIT, China’s transport agency, released its draft regulation to allow highway testing of autonomous driving.
+This comes timely as MIIT, China’s transport agency releases its draft regulation to allow highway testing of autonomous driving.

 We believe end-to-end integration of hardware and software will make the best vehicle.
-That’s why we are in the process of setting up an intelligent EV company and we have entered into strategic partnerships with multinational automaker, Zhejiang Geely Holding Group, to offer automobile design and manufacturing for Baidu’s new EV company.
-Geely holds the distinction of best-selling Chinese automobile brands in past years, under the Volvo and Geely brand.
-By convening Baidu’s expertise in autonomous driving and smart transportation with Geely’s expertise, as a leading automobile and EV manufacturer, we hope to pave the way for the future passenger vehicles.
+That’s why we are in the process of setting up an intelligent EV company and we have entered into strategic partnerships with multinational automaker, Zhejiang Geely Holding Group (Geely), to offer automobile design and manufacturing for Baidu’s new EV company.
+Geely holds the distinction of best-selling Chinese automobile brand in past years, under the Volvo and Geely brand.
+By combining Baidu’s expertise in autonomous driving and smart transportation with Geely’s expertise, as a leading automobile and EV manufacturer, we hope to pave the way for the future passenger vehicles.

 Turning to DuerOS, which continues to see strong adoption.
-Monthly voice queries from third-party devices reached 3.6 billion, that’s up 66% year-over-year.
+Monthly voice queries from first-party devices reached 3.7 billion, that’s up 66% year-over-year.
 And DuerOS skills store now offers over 4,400 skills.
-Our focus on user experience through leading AI capabilities, have made Xiaodu Smart Display number one in global shipments again, according to all three market research firms, IDC, Strategy Analytics and Canalys for the third quarter of 2020.
+Our focus on user experience through leading AI capabilities, has made Xiaodu Smart Display number one in global shipments again, according to all three market research firms, IDC, Strategy Analytics and Canalys for the third quarter of 2020.

-On monetization, for the fourth quarter, revenue for Managed Page reached a third of Baidu Core’s online marketing revenue, up from less than 24% a year ago.
-Over 300,000 Managed Page customers have adopted Baidu Marketing Cloud, which enables them to purchase marketing services, build audience, generate [Indecipherable] and maintain lifetime relationships with consumers through the tools and services offered on our hosted platform.
+On monetization, for the fourth quarter, revenue from Managed Page reached a third of Baidu Core’s online marketing revenue, up from less than 24% a year ago.
+Over 300,000 Managed Page customers have adopted Baidu Marketing Cloud, which enables them to purchase marketing services, build audience, generate leads and maintain lifetime relationships with consumers through the tools and services offered on our hosted platform.
 Our Marketing Cloud service provides CRM-like services, for example, allowing merchants to message customers who have previously interacted with them.
-So such CRM features facilitate retargeting and other measures to improve overall marketing attractiveness.
+So such CRM features facilitate retargeting and other measures to improve overall marketing effectiveness.

 We aim to integrate YY onto our platform in a deep and thorough way.
 Comparing with other large mobile ecosystems, our non-advertising revenue represents a much smaller percentage, which means there is a huge potential for upside.
-The YY acquisition will help speed-up the divestment of our non-ad revenue.
-We will allow YY broadcasters to increase their stand following on Baidu.
-Hundreds of millions of Baidu users will be able to enjoy more live streaming content through Baidu App and [Indecipherable].
+The YY acquisition will help speed-up the development of our non-ad revenue.
+We will allow YY broadcasters to increase their fans following on Baidu.
+Hundreds of millions of Baidu users will be able to enjoy more live streaming content through Baidu App and Haokan short videos and Baidu Post.

-We believe such large-scale product integrations will create significant synergies in content, infrastructure and monetization.
+We believe such large-scale product integrations will create significant synergy in content, infrastructure and monetization.
 We also plan to leverage YY to accelerate the divestment of information and knowledge-centric live streaming on Baidu.
-These efforts will not only improve user stickiness and vibrancy on our large Internet platform, we believe live streaming has the potential to evolve beyond [Indecipherable] to become a major way for community, Baidu to further develop and merchants to increase their user engagement and grow their social assets on the Baidu platform.
-User attention [Indecipherable] towards interactive content, with the advent of 5G and augmented reality to increase video effects, live streaming will be an integral component of future content divestment, and we are excited about this opportunity.
+These efforts will not only improve user stickiness and vibrancy on our large Internet platform, we believe live streaming has the potential to evolve beyond host tipping to become a major way for community, Baidu to further develop and merchants to increase their user engagement and grow their social assets on the Baidu platform.
+User attention usually shift towards interactive content, with the advent of 5G and augmented reality to increase video effects, live streaming will be an integral component of future content development, and we are excited about this opportunity.

 With that, let me turn the call over to Herman to go through financial highlights.